Skip to main content

 How to Accept Payments on Your Form with Stripe

 Connect your Stripe account to any Uplup form to charge for access, sell products, collect registration fees, or accept donations.
-Payments are processed securely through Stripe Connect, money goes directly to your Stripe account, and Uplup never touches the funds.
+Payments are processed securely by Stripe, money goes directly to your Stripe account, and Uplup never touches the funds (or sees raw card data).

-• One-time payments tied to a form submission
+• One-time or subscription payments tied to a form submission

-• Discount codes and partial refunds from your Uplup dashboard
+• Full or partial refunds from your form’s Payments tab

 Plan requirement